-Law Office of Michael J. Price serves the residents of Georgetown and such nearby communities as Round Rock, Cedar Park, Leander, Taylor, and Hutto.
+Price & Twine, PLLC serves the residents of Georgetown and such nearby communities as Round Rock, Cedar Park, Leander, Taylor, and Hutto.
 You can call (512) 354-1880 to schedule a free, confidential consultation that will let our firm review your case and discuss your legal options.

 Williamson County Identity Theft Information Center

 - What charges can a person face for this crime?

 - What punishments might result from a conviction?

 - Are there any defenses against these charges?

 Offenses listed under state law relating to the theft of another party’s personal identification include: